Build-Better-Music/Build-Better-Music.github.io/_drafts/UnexpectedNoteClimaxes.md

 - No increase of tension before the note
 - Not going by step into or out of the note

 {% include quiz.html quizid="unforced" answer="1" question="Hmm.
 That last one is new.
-But why do you think that is there?" options="The note isn't connected to anything | The note will have some ackward leaps | The note will not fit into the context" explanation="It's because if the unexpected note isn't either approached or left by step, it will not sound connected to the rest of the melody.
+But why do you think that is there?" options="The note isn't connected to anything | The note will have some awkward leaps | The note will not fit into the context" explanation="It's because if the unexpected note isn't either approached or left by step, it will not sound connected to the rest of the melody.
 Steps connect notes together.
 So if the note has a leap on either side, it will sound disjointed." %}

 As you are writing your melodies, pay attention to these ideas.
 Because by paying attention to them, you can make your melodies sound more seamless.